quicwg/load-balancers/draft-ietf-quic-retry-offload.md

 use Initial packets and potentially be dropped by the Retry Offload.

-Under the following conditions, the server SHOULD send CONNECTION_CLOSE instead of an oversize Server Hello or Hello Retry Request:
+Under the following conditions, the server SHOULD send CONNECTION_CLOSE instead of a Hello Retry Request or oversize Server Hello:

 * the first client Initial did not include a Retry Token;